craftcms/docs/docs/4.x/config/README.md

 - **Environment-dependent:** Explicit values are set for [different known environments](#multi-environment-configs), like `dev` and `production`.
 Use case: Make sessions last indefinitely during development.
 - **Dynamic:** A value is determined either by a call to `craft\helpers\App::env('MY_ENVIRONMENT_VAR')` (using a key that you expect to be defined in the target environments), or by using an [alias](#aliases) that is resolved at runtime.
 Use case: database hostnames or public storage bucket URLs are different in all environments.

-You can combine these methods to create flexibility where you need it and rigidity where you don't.
-Let's look at some other ways values are resolved.
+You can combine these methods to create flexibility where you need it and rigidity where you don’t.
+Let’s look at some other ways values are resolved.

 ::: tip
 When working on a team or deploying your project in a new environment, it ought to be easy to discover what Craft options were configured to make the site or application work as intended.
 While some of the following strategies are convenient, consider their impact on clarity.